 Her purses have been carried on the red carpet at the Oscars, and have been featured in Vanity Fair Magazine

 , The Los Angeles Times, The Hollywood Reporter

-Each piece is unique in that they are made with individually-sourced vintage purses.
+Each piece is unique in that it is made with individually-sourced vintage purses.
 In addition, I make only 10 purses of each word or phrase.

-The title of Power of the Purse is inspired by the 2017 passage of Republican tax reform and its far reaching negative implications for womens rights.
+The Power of the Purse title is inspired by the 2017 passage of Republican tax reform and its far-reaching negative implications for womens rights.
 It is also a call to action for women, and men, to redouble their efforts to fight the growth of moneyed privileged and show up at the polls.

 Michele Pred 2019